Turning Biomass into Business™

 INCA’s goal is to deliver the trifecta to our customers – price, performance and sustainability in order to overcome the current barriers to wide scale industrial adoption of biomaterials.

-Editor’s Note: Camille Saltman is Chief Marketing & Sales Officer, INCA Renewtech
+Editor’s Note: Camille Saltman is Chief Marketing & Sustainability Officer, INCA Renewtech